rama-kanaparthy/java/README.md

 | **When to Use**              | When you need partial abstraction or shared behavior. | When you need to define a strict contract. |

 >>>An anonymous class in Java is a class without a name that is defined and instantiated in a single statement.
 It is often used to create an instance of a class or an interface with customized behavior without explicitly creating a separate subclass.

+## Factory Method
+>The Factory Method design pattern provides an interface for creating objects but allows subclasses to alter the type of objects that will be created.
+It is often used when the exact type of the object to be created isn't known until runtime.